DimitrivC/Final_Project/DESIGN.md

     Required: connection to Firebase.
   (b) Nice background
     Required:
-  (c) Nice picture which is somehow relevant to both calculating EU & Charities.
+  (c) Nice picture which is somehow relevant to both calculating expected utility & Charities.
     Required:
   (d) Title of app
     Required:
   (e) Very brief description of app directly below title.
     Required:

 ## Create_New_Account_Activity
 (i) The user can reach this Activity via: